phidn/the-magic-habit/memory-bank/activeContext.md

 - Simplified the criteria creation process based on feedback
 - Added more intuitive progress visualization
 - Improved error messages for validation failures
+- Addressed feedback about multi-criteria entries not appearing in the heatmap

 ### Onboarding Improvements
 - Creating guided setup for first-time skill tracking